 Anaheim Pepper Seeds

-The granddaddy of all future New Mexico green chile pod types!
-The Anaheim pepper was originally known as New Mexico No. 9.
+Anaheim is the granddaddy of all the current New Mexico green chile pod types!
+It was originally known as New Mexico No. 9.
 It was developed in 1913 by Dr. Fabian Garcia at New Mexico State University.
 He was seeking a chile pepper that was bigger, fleshier, and milder.
 Dr. Garcia later moved to California in the 1920s and started growing them in the Anaheim area.